Dr. Lindsay Zanno

 Dr. Lindsay E. Zanno is one of the world’s leading experts on the evolution of theropod dinosaurs—a group that includes the iconic predator T. rex and Velociraptor, as well as living birds.
 The hunt for new dinosaurs has taken her around the world and across the American West, from where she has discovered more than a dozen new species, including the megapredator Siats, and Moros, North America’s tiniest tyrannosaur.
 Zanno’s research regularly garners worldwide media attention.
 Her work has been recognized as Nature World News’ Top Dinosaur Stories, Discover Magazine’s top 100 Science Stories, and Discover Magazine’s Year in Science Top Research, and has been featured by notables such as the Science Channel, History Channel, National Geographic, CBC, PBS, NPR, NHK, Nova, and the BBC, among many others.
 She was recently recognized with the Eighteenth International Award in Palaeontological Research (Paleonturology 20), and received two top 100 author recognitions from Nature Publishing Group.
 Zanno actively works to build transparency in science.
 She served as Science Advocate for the Walking With Dinosaurs Arena Spectacular, on-air host for The Ice Age Exhibition, and she currently presides over The Jurassic Foundation, a non-profit, grant funding organization supporting dinosaur research around the globe.
 She also leads several public engagement projects including the real-time social media platform—Expedition Live! connecting the public with paleontologists in the field, and the newly launched Dueling Dinosaurs and Cretaceous Creatures projects.
 Zanno’s published impact ranges from top science journals such as Nature to everyday Tweets, and includes >200 technical works and more than a dozen popular publications.
 To date, her lab has received over $7M in direct funding for research and education.

-Dr. Thomas M. Cullen is an NSERC Postdoctoral Fellow at Carleton University (Ottawa, Ontario, Canada), and was formerly a Postdoctoral Research Scholar at NC State University and Project Coordinator of the Cretaceous Creatures at the NC Museum of Natural Sciences.
+Dr. Thomas M. Cullen is an Assistant Professor in the Department of Geosciences at Auburn University.
+Previously, Cullen was a NSERC Postdoctoral Fellow at Carleton University (Ottawa, Ontario, Canada), a Postdoctoral Research Scholar at NC State University, and Project Coordinator of the Cretaceous Creatures at the NC Museum of Natural Sciences.
 His research focuses on understanding how dinosaur-dominated ecosystems were structured and how they responded to environmental change.
 He also studies the evolution, growth, and biodiversity of theropod dinosaurs.
 Prior to working with NCMNS, he was a postdoc at the Field Museum in Chicago, where he researched dinosaur growth, was a primary scientific consultant on the Field Museum’s permanent exhibit about’ SUE the T. rex’, and assisted in developing informal learning programs.
 He has performed field research looking for dinosaurs and other fossils on multiple continents, in both polar regions, and across western North America.
 In addition to this, he is involved in numerous educational and public outreach programs.
 His work with NCMNS and Cretaceous Creatures involved the development of research and education components of the project, and in particular the fossil ID guides for the Late Cretaceous microfossil bonebeds used in the project, along with the the research workflow for finding, collecting, and processing microfossil assemblages for use by participants.

-Liam Elward produced the artwork of the animals and environment of the Hell Creek Formation.
+Liam Elward created the artwork of the animals and environment of the Hell Creek Formation.

 Emi Bender contributed to the website’s visual design elements.

-North Carolina State University’s Design & Web Services developed the website and online interactive modules.
+NC State University’s Design & Web Services developed the website and online modules.